vitorstabile/vitorstabile/README.md

       - [Creation of app in Java with MySQL, JDBC and JavaFX for the development of new recipes.][recipe2-url]
       - [Creation of app in Java with MySQL, JDBC and JavaFX for department/seller registration.][department-url]
       - [Creation of backend e-commerce app in Java with PostgreSQL, Spring Boot, Maven and REST.][back-url]
+      - [Creation of backend social posts app in Java with MongoDB, Spring Boot, Maven and REST.][post-url]

     - Chemical Engineer (July 2014 - March 2021)